 Federal Court proceedings reportedly commenced late last year with In-N-Out claiming the Australian company is “passing off” or implying its burgers are sold with the American rival’s endorsement.

-Nicole says consumers would not be likely to confuse the two businesses given that the words Down ‘N Out have a particular meaning.
+Tony says consumers would not be likely to confuse the two businesses given that the words Down ‘N Out have a particular meaning.